FeMTTU/femus/README.md

     git clone https://github.com/FeMTTU/femus.git

-Install petsc and libmesh in some common directory "my_external_directory" (please put it outside of the femus repo directory).
+You need PETSc for FEMuS to work.
-If they are not installed already, the script "install_external.sh" in contrib/scripts/ will do it automatically, with the following syntax:
+If PETSc is not already installed in your machine, the script "install_petsc.sh" in contrib/scripts/ will install it automatically, with the following syntax:

-    ./femus/contrib/scripts/install_petsc_and_libmesh.sh --prefix-external my_external_directory
+    ./femus/contrib/scripts/install_petsc.sh --prefix-external my_dir

+where "my_dir" is the directory in which PETSc will be installed (please put it outside of the femus repo directory).

  Source the "configure_femus.sh" script and execute the function "fm_set_femus" in order to set some environment variables:

     source femus/contrib/scripts/configure_femus.sh

-    fm_set_femus  --prefix-external my_external_directory --method-petsc [opt,dbg] --method-libmesh [opt,dbg]
+    fm_set_femus  --prefix-external my_dir --method-petsc [opt,dbg]

   Create the build directory, cd to it and run cmake:

     mkdir femus.build

     cd femus.build

-    cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE="[Debug Release RelWithDebInfo MinSizeRel None]" -DLIBMESH_DIR=my_libmesh_directory   ../femus
+    cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE="[Debug Release RelWithDebInfo MinSizeRel None]"  ../femus